 Synopsis of Section 508 Accessibility Requirements:

-that when Federal agencies develop, procure, maintain, or use electronic and information
+Section 508 requires that when federal agencies develop, procure, maintain, or use

 is on newly procured EIT because it is the category that is explicitly enforceable